carpentries-lab/deep-learning-intro/paper.md

 This article describes a hands-on introduction to the first steps in deep learning, intended for researchers who are familiar with (non-deep) machine learning.

-The use of deep learning has seen a sharp increase of popularity and applicability over the last decade.
+The use of deep learning has seen a sharp increase in popularity and applicability over the last decade.
 While deep learning can be a useful tool for researchers from a wide range of domains, taking the first steps in the world of deep learning can be somewhat intimidating.
 This introduction aims to cover the basics of deep learning in a practical and hands-on manner,